DavidHe1127/Mr.He_HandBook/DevOps/AWS/ELB/README.md

 ⚠️⚠️⚠️ Termination policy will be applied to AZ with most instances first i.e imbalanced AZs before other balanced AZs.
 For example, suppose you have 2 instances in `2a` and 1 instance in `2b`, termination policy will be applied to `2a` first to take one of two instances down.
 Consequently, you have 2 instances left.
 If desired count is 2, then ASG will stop looking further at `2b` even if you are expected to terminate another one in `2b` during a ami update process.

-### Lifecycle Hooks

-Use it when you need to perform some custom tasks berfore launching/terminating instances in scale out/in respectively.
-See [this](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) for more details.

-### Tear down ASG

-When you delete an Auto Scaling group, its `desired, minimum, and maximum` values are set to 0.
-As a result, the instances are terminated.

 ### Cooldown period

 No `cooldown period` - Say we have an ASG to scale in/out on some cloudwatch alarms.
 In an event of scaling out activity, ASG will add a new instance to the group and instance takes 3 mins to come up and become ready to serve traffic.
 During this period of time, alarm is likely to be triggered again which is causing ASG to add more instances.
 It's a big waste as we might only need one additional instance but not 2!!!.